weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 These Cards provide unified views of their resources.

-- FluxEntityDeploymentsCard - Displays associated Kustomizations and HelmReleases
+- EntityFluxDeploymentsCard - Displays associated Kustomizations and HelmReleases
-- FluxEntitySourcesCard - Displays associated GitRepositories, OCIRepositories and HelmRepositories
+- EntityFluxSourcesCard - Displays associated GitRepositories, OCIRepositories and HelmRepositories

 You can also add cards for resources with the following components, each of these shows specific resources associated to the Entity.

-- FluxEntityHelmReleasesCard
+- EntityFluxHelmReleasesCard
-- FluxEntityKustomizationsCard
+- EntityFluxKustomizationsCard
-- FluxEntityGitRepositoriesCard
+- EntityFluxGitRepositoriesCard
-- FluxEntityOCIRepositoriesCard
+- EntityFluxOCIRepositoriesCard
-- FluxEntityHelmRepositoriesCard
+- EntityFluxHelmRepositoriesCard

 As with other Backstage plugins, you can compose the UI you need.